 San Diego, CA, USA

 Hydrographic Society of America

 Malik, Mashkoor A. and Mayer, Larry A., "Investigation of bottom fishing impacts on benthic structure using multibeam sonar, sidescan and video" (2005).
-Center for Coastal and Ocean Mapping.
+U.S. Hydrographic Conference (US HYDRO).
 345.